Minimum Essential Coverage: Everything You Need to Know

 - Minimum Value requirements must be met on average, a minimum of 60 percent of the total costs for covered issues.

 If you need help in ensuring that you get a health insurance policy that provides minimum essential coverage, or if you are an employer that needs help in providing group insurance that meets the ACA requirements, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel will only use lawyers who have graduated from the top five percent of law schools such as Harvard Law and Yale Law, and who also have an average of 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.